naproche/naproche/lib/tex/README.md

 | `nonumbers`               | Turn off numbering for theorem-like environments.
 | `numberswithinsection`    | Reset theorem numbers for each section.
 | `numberswithinsubsection` | Reset theorem numbers for each subsection.
-| `noquoteworkaround`       | Sometimes the quote workaround breaks other packages.
-Changing the load order of the packages might suffice, but the workaround can also be disabled with this option.

 ### Compilation errors